sabourazadani/Sabourazadani/README.md

 ### Hi & Welcome there! 👋
 Dream as if you'll live forever.
 Live as if you'll die today.

-I am Sabour Azadani, an Afghan-American - Software Development Engineer in Testing based in Washington DC.
+I am Sabour Azadani, an Afghan-American, Software Development Engineer in Testing - based in Washington DC.
 Uniquely capable of working at multiple levels of organization and unafraid of getting hands dirty with code.
 Passionate to learn, automate and solving problems with technology.

 - 🔭 I’m currently working on Software Development Engineer in Testing
 - 🌱 Currently learning Java Streams API